 When you get to Brooklyn Bridge Park take pictures this time with Manhattan in the background.

 Eat at the Time Out Market

-Trips and visits consume a lot of our energy and that's why lunchtime is our best ally.
+Travel and sightseeing consume a lot of our energy and that's why lunchtime is our best ally.
 Take advantage of the fact that you are in Brooklyn and go to Time Out Market.

-The Brooklyn Museum of Art is the third largest museum in the list of the largest in the Big Apple.
-You can find in it art of very diverse origins such as Egyptian, Italian or Near Eastern.
+The Brooklyn Museum of Art is the third largest museum in the Big Apple.
+You will find art of diverse origins such as Egyptian, Italian or Near Eastern.

 To get there you must take the subway line 2 or 3.
 The station is right at the entrance of the museum.
 The museum is open from 11 AM.
 Ideally you should spend at least 2 hours of tour.
-The good thing about this museum is that you have until 8 PM to explore, so take it easy.
-Just remember to book your tickets online before, so you won't wait to get in.
+The good thing about this museum is that you have until 8 PM to explore, so you can go at your leisure.
+Just remember to book your tickets online before, so you won't wait to enter.

 For your tour inside I recommend you to follow this practical guide.
-This way you won't miss any detail among the more than one and a half million objects exhibited in the museum.
+This way you will not miss any detail among the more than one and a half million objects exhibited in the museum.

 Day 4: Back to Manhattan

-They say that you always go back to where you were happy and Manhattan, without a doubt, is an island where everyone who visits will be amazed.
+They say that you always go back to where you were happy and Manhattan, without a doubt, is an island where everyone who visits it is amazed.
 Dedicate the last day to the most emblematic places of the Big Apple.
 Your photos will be the envy of everyone on Instagram.